What Is Blackwork Cross Stitch?

 The chart above is a good example of what people usually mean by a blackwork pattern: counted, symmetrical, monochrome and built from repeated geometric motifs and stepped linework rather than blocks of filled colour.
 Designs like this work particularly well as standalone mandalas, hoop centrepieces or sampler features.

-Most stitchers use stranded cotton embroidery floss such as DMC, Anchor, Madeira or Cosmo.
+Most stitchers use stranded cotton embroidery floss such as DMC, Anchor, Madeira or Cosmo for blackwork.
 On 14-count Aida, two strands is the usual choice for blackwork lines because one strand often looks too thin and gets a bit lost against the fabric.
 One strand has its place for very fine backstitch detail, for dense fills where you want the linework to recede, or when stitching on higher counts such as 28-count evenweave or 32-count linen.
 If you are not sure, start with two strands and a small test patch.

 Traditional blackwork uses black thread on white or cream fabric, but the modern version is far more flexible.
 Black on white still gives you the boldest contrast, while navy on cream looks softer and more traditional.
 Red on white reads as folk-style, variegated thread can lift a decorative fill, and two or three related colours work nicely for modern geometric pieces.
+Browse the DMC colour chart if you are picking a palette and want to see how shades compare side by side.

 If you are mixing cross stitch and blackwork in the same chart, test your line thickness against the filled stitches.
 Backstitch should read clearly without overpowering everything else.